gulcihanglmz/gulcihanglmz/README.md

 <h4 align="left">

-💻I am a 3rd year Computer Engineering student, currently focusing on data science and machine learning.
-My passion for cutting-edge technology drives me to constantly explore new innovations and push the boundaries of what's possible in the tech world.
+💻I am a third-year Computer Engineering student with a strong focus on data science and machine learning.
+My passion for cutting-edge technology drives me to explore new innovations and push the boundaries of what's possible in the tech world.
+I am particularly interested in applying machine learning algorithms to real-world problems, and I enjoy working on projects that challenge me to think creatively and analytically.
+Through hands-on experience and collaboration with peers, I continuously strive to enhance my skills and stay updated with the latest advancements in technology.

 <h3 align="left">Connect with me:</h3>
 <p align="left">